wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/writing-code/robotbuilder-writing-subsystem-code.rst

           return m_limitswitch.Get();
       }

-Add methods to the claw.java/cpp that will open, close, and stop the claw from moving and get the claw limit switch.
+Add methods to the ``claw.java`` or ``claw.cpp`` that will open, close, and stop the claw from moving and get the claw limit switch.
 Those will be used by commands that actually operate the claw.

 .. note:: The comments have been removed from this file to make it easier to see the changes for this document.